Cama, Switzerland

-Cama is a municipality in the Moesa Region in the Swiss canton of Graubünden.
+Cama is a municipality in the Moesa Region in the Swiss canton of the Grisons.

 History

 Cama is first mentioned in 1219 as Camma.

 Between 1907 and 1978, Mesocco was linked to Bellinzona and the Gotthard railway to the south, and Mesocco to the north, by the Bellinzona–Mesocco railway.
 The section between Cama and Castione-Arbedo station, on the Gotthard line, remained open for freight until 2003, and is now operated as a tourist railway.

 Geography

 Cama has an area, As of 2006, of 15.1 km2.
 Of this area, 4.2% is used for agricultural purposes, while 60.1% is forested.
 Of the rest of the land, 2.7% is settled (buildings or roads) and the remainder (33.1%) is non-productive (rivers, glaciers or mountains).

 Before 2017, the municipality was located in the Moesa district in the Roveredo sub-district, along both banks of the Moesa river.
 It consists of the village of Cama and the sections of Al Pont and Norantola.

 Lago di Cama is located in the municipality.